 A stretched rubber band is a great source of elastic potential energy.
 When released, that energy is converted to kinetic (motion) energy as the rubber band snaps back to its original size and shape.
 How can we tap into this energy source?
-Let's try using it to power a small car!
+Let’s try using it to power a small car, a rubber band car!
 (Adult supervision required.)

 Build a Rubber Band Car

 Buy our Balloon and Rubber Band Racecar Kit to get everything you need to build a rubber band car and a balloon car.

 - Car body: sturdy cardboard, foam board, or balsa wood

 - Axles: wooden dowel that fits inside the straws

 - Wheels: use plastic bottle caps, film canister caps, foam board, toy wheels such as K’nex, wooden wheels from a craft store, etc.

 - 2 small cup hooks